INTRODUCING FIONA FALLO

 PSYCHOLOGIST & REGISTERED MEDITATION TEACHER

-Welcome to the Adelaide Meditation Studio.
-My name is Fiona Fallo, and I was born and raised on Kaurna Yerta, with a large extended family.
-I am now mother to four great kids, wife to a loving Sicilian and involved in the mainstream culture of Adelaide which includes working, running kids to sports and music events, taking beach time and exploring the Peramangk ranges whenever time permits.
+Welcome to the Adelaide Meditation Studio where Fiona Fallo is the primary teacher.
+She was born and raised on Kaurna Yerta, with a large extended family.
+She is now mother to four great kids, wife to a loving Sicilian and involved in the mainstream culture of Adelaide which includes working, running kids to sports and music events, taking beach time and exploring the Peramangk ranges whenever time permits.

 History with meditation

-My meditation journey began 27 years ago with an interest in Buddhism.
-At University I took subjects about Buddhist contributions to Western Psychotherapy and developed an interest in Thich Nhat Hanh’s teachings.
-With the completion of University studies in 2000 I focused on practicing “Engaged Buddhism” and benefited from the resulting presence of mind.
-In 2004 I committed to
+Her meditation journey began in the 1990’s with an interest in Buddhism.
+At University she took subjects about Buddhist contributions to Western Psychotherapy and developed an interest in Thich Nhat Hanh’s teachings.
+With the completion of University studies in 2000 she focused on practicing “Engaged Buddhism” and benefited from the resulting presence of mind.
+In 2004 she committed to

-attending weekly meditation classes at The Centre for Advanced Buddhist Studies (Adelaide) and studied under yoga teacher Ms Plejewska-Suszko who is mentored by Yoga Master Shanti Gowans.
-During this time, Australian Indigenous philosophies were increasingly important to developing my understanding of meditative practices.
+attending weekly meditation classes at The Centre for Advanced Buddhist Studies (Adelaide) and practiced yoga with teacher Ms Plejewska-Suszko who is mentored by Yoga Master Shanti Gowans.
+During this time, Australian Indigenous philosophies were increasingly important to developing Fiona’s understanding of meditative practices.

 translations of Ramana Maharshi’s works.
-From then I took yoga twice a week and in 2010 began
+From then she took yoga twice a week and in 2010 began

 meditating daily using general methods of stabilising and Insight.
-In 2012 I settled in to studying
+In 2012 she settled in to studying

 Advaita Vedanta and experienced meditation methods based on Maharishi Mahesh Yogi’s teachings.

-I committed to twice daily meditation which I have continued uninterrupted for the past 7 years.
-I learned from Mr Hoole, a meditation teacher in South Africa who was instrumental in refining the way I communicate about knowledge from the Vedas.
+As is usual in this method; she committed to twice daily meditation which she has continued since.
+She learned from Mr Hoole, a meditation teacher in South Africa who was instrumental in refining the way she communicates about knowledge from the Vedas.

-My priority throughout the journey of meditation has been to discern and develop meditative practices that actually benefit daily life.
-My journey has been shaped by connection to country here, by the love of our First Nation cultures and by people such as Ngarrindjeri Elder Ellen Trevorrow and Miriam Rose Ungunmerr-Baumann.
+Fiona’s priority throughout the journey of meditation has been to discern and disseminate meditative practices that actually benefit daily life.
+Her journey has been shaped by connection to country here and by the love of our First Nation peoples and cultures.

-I have been continually engaged in meditation and yoga practices for the past 15 years with twice a day meditation sittings, continuing uninterrupted for the past seven years.
+Fiona has been continually engaged in meditation and yoga practices for the past 20 years.

 Academic and work history

-I have been working as a Psychologist both in private practice (for 16 years) and as a consultant with Indigenous peoples of the greater metropolitan area of Adelaide (for 10 years), providing assessment and treatment of wide range of mental health difficulties including post traumatic stress, addiction, depression and anxiety.
+Fiona has been working as a Psychologist both in private practice (since 2002) and as a consultant with Indigenous peoples of the greater metropolitan area of Adelaide (for 10 years), providing assessment and treatment of a wide range of mental health difficulties including post traumatic stress, addiction, depression and anxiety.

 (1) Indigenous mental health, (2) Social justice and (3) Buddhist contributions to Western Psychotherapy.

-I was awarded first class Honours and as the highest ranked female applicant (based on academic performance) in South Australia I received the only Scholarship on offer to study Clinical Masters in Psychology at the University of Adelaide.
-I completed the Clinical Masters degree in 2001, which included a thesis investigating “The Impact of Trauma on Maternal Care-giving”.
+She was awarded first class Honours and as the highest ranked female applicant (based on academic performance) in South Australia she received the only Scholarship on offer to study Clinical Masters in Psychology at the University of Adelaide.
+She completed the Clinical Masters degree in 2001, which included a thesis investigating “The Impact of Trauma on Maternal Care-giving”.

-The meditation methods I teach are practical and designed to benefit daily life, without arduous practice.
-You cannot train yourself to be free.
-What sets us free is the experience of freedom.
-Instead of fighting with the mind that is always thinking, learning meditation methods that make use of the mind’s natural tendencies can help us experience that freedom.
-When we make use of the mind’s natural tendencies, meditation is a relief.
-Meditation is a freedom.
+The meditation methods taught are practical and designed to benefit daily life, without arduous practice.
+Instead of fighting with the mind that is always thinking, we teach methods that make use of the mind’s natural tendencies so that the mind can rest When we make use of the mind’s natural tendencies, meditation becomes a relief.

 Anyone who wants to learn, can learn